ericjaystevens/slashparse/README.md

 # slashparse
 Go module for parsing slash commands

-This is in the proof of concept stages of development, I'm not exactly sure how it will all turn out or if it has a lot of value.
+This is in the proof of concept stages of development, expect frequent breaking changes and bugs.

 ## Design Goals